Resident permits - information for students

 How to apply

-If you apply online, you will be asked to upload two proofs of address dated within the last three months and your vehicle documents.
-Once your application is approved, we will send you a link for payment.
+If you apply online, you will be asked to upload two proofs of address dated within the last three months and your insurance document.

 Please note that submitting an online application does not mean you have a valid permit.

 Acceptable proofs of residency

 - gas, electricity, water, telephone/internet bills - confirmation letters from these companies that show you have signed up for these services are accepted

 - tenancy agreements are accepted if fully signed by all parties

 - doctor’s letters, dentist’s letters, central government letters, insurance certificate letters